MJKWoolnough/javascript/README.md

 }
 ```

-AssignmentPatternl as defined in ECMA-262
+AssignmentPattern as defined in ECMA-262
 https://262.ecma-international.org/11.0/#prod-AssignmentPattern

 Only one of ObjectAssignmentPattern or ArrayAssignmentPattern must be non-nil